algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 We don't want to save any data.

-We want also a minimum of security on the website.
+We need to be sure people can't modify our database or inject some SQL in our input.

 <br>

 # Risk and assumptions

-low user/ customer satisfaction

-unpredictable requirements changes

-Team bad communication

-No working software,  or until late

-Too complex

-Errors on calcul

-late
-security?
+Doing this type of project, we can have multiple problems like:

+- Don't have enough users => Do a lot of communication about the website.
+- Low user satisfaction => Make it user-friendly.
+- Low customer satisfaction or unpredictable requirements changes => Be sure of what the customer wants by making him validate the functional specification.
+- Not working software, calculation errors or security issues => Write a test plan and test everything.
+- Delay => Follow the forecast planning and respect deadlines.

 <br>

 # Glossary / Footnotes

 countdown : DD:HH:MM:SS time left
 date of santa : Between the 24th of december and the 25th of december at 00:00:00:00 peak load : several thousands of request postal address : country! geographic coordinates speed of the sun
 ALGOSUP
 placeholder
 input
 page 404
 API
 Greenwich ?
+favicon
+inject SQL

 docker: Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 <br>